Recycle right - FAQ

 If you put extra bags on the floor next to your bin you could be fined and the bags won't be collected.
 If your bin overflows and you can't close the lid, you will not be fined but we may refuse to take your bin.
-Remember that if you live in a household of five or more you can ask for a larger bin.
+Remember that if you live in a household of five or more you can ask for a larger bin (see below).

 You can also take waste to the Household Waste Recycling Centre.

-If your household consists of five or more people you can request a larger 360 litre bin (the standard bin is 240 litres can hold three black sacks of household waste).
+If your household consists of five or more people you can get a larger 360 litre bin (the standard bin is 240 litres and can hold three black sacks of household waste).
 Please call us on 405111 or email email@example.com

 - plastic (for example: drinks bottles, yoghurt pots, butter tubs, plastic containers)